Improving Your Indoor Air Quality With Your HVAC System

 - Clear the air.
 To combat general odors such as those associated with pets, cooking, cleaning supplies, and paints (and other contaminants), consider upgrading or attaching an air purification system to your HVAC; this removes any odors/contaminants before they’re circulated back into your home.

-- Consider placement of the HVAC unit.
+- Consider the placement of the HVAC unit.
 If you can, keep the unit out of the garage where it can pull additional contaminants (fumes, etc.) into the home from outside.

 - Filter the air.
 An upgraded air filter or an additional air filtration system that works in tandem with your unit will help capture the smallest of contaminants and keep them from recirculating back into your house.

 - Light ‘em up!
-Did you know that you can add UV germicidal lights to your HVAC system to destroy the majority of pollutants that potentially cause health problems?
+Did you know that you can add UV lights to your HVAC system to destroy the majority of pollutants that potentially cause health problems?
 These UV lights completely destroy viruses, bacteria, mildew, mold, and other contaminants at the molecular level to ensure they can’t grow and spread through the air ducts (where they contaminate conditioned air as it gets pumped through the system).